20 Best DEI Survey Questions to Ask in 2026

 Table of contents

-Studies show that over 76% of job seekers and employees consider diversity, equity, and inclusion (DEI) important when evaluating job opportunities.
+According to Glassdoor’s Diversity and Inclusion Workplace Survey, over 76% of job seekers and employees consider diversity, equity, and inclusion (DEI) important when evaluating job opportunities.
 So, how do you monitor the success of your workplace diversity and inclusion initiatives?

 A great place to start is by asking your employees to fill out a diversion and inclusion survey.

-Choosing the right diversity, equity, and inclusion survey questions can help you enhance your initiatives and increase innovation and productivity in the workplace.
+Choosing the right diversity, equity, and inclusion survey questions can help you enhance your DEI initiatives and increase innovation and productivity in the workplace.
 These surveys are one of the most critical aspects of employee experience and company success.

 A D&I questionnaire allows employees to anonymously share their thoughts and opinions to help pinpoint diversity and inclusion disparities, letting you know what’s working and where there’s room for improvement.